Number plates and labels

 Warning labels for LPG and CNG fuelled vehicles

-If you have a Liquefied Petroleum Gas (LPG) or Compressed Natural Gas (CNG) fuelled vehicle you’re legally required to display approved warning stickers.
+If you have a Liquefied Petroleum Gas (LPG) or Compressed Natural Gas (CNG) fuelled vehicle you’re legally required to display approved warning labels.

-The reflective warning stickers must be attached to the front and rear number plates.
+The reflective warning labels must be attached to the front and rear number plates.

 This gives a visual warning to emergency services workers of the risk of a potential explosion.

-Authorised Autogas installers will fix the warning labels to your number plates.
+Authorised Autogas installers will fix the warning labels to the number plates.

-If your number plates are replaced you must make sure that your new number plates display the approved warning labels.
+If the number plates are replaced you must make sure that the new number plates display the approved warning labels.